-This was one of my favourites hostels in the South Island.
+The Bug Backpackers was one of my favourite hostels on the South Island.
 Located in Nelson, it really felt more like staying in a nice house instead of a hostel.

 It’s not the biggest hostel, so it does feel a bit more personal because of this.
 You can get to know the other guests quite easily.
 Of course, it also means that you have freer rein over when you can use the facilities, which is always a bonus!